-So when the brand introduced foundations into their product line-up, we were curious to see if they were just as game changing as the skincare products.
+So when the brand introduced foundations into its product line, we were curious to see if they were just as game-changing as the skincare products.
 We tried the full-coverage The Ordinary Coverage Foundation and here's what we thought.

 Applying this foundation was easy.
 It's not thick, but it's not runny either.
 It's a water-based formula so it glides evenly and smoothly over the skin.
 It's definitely the type of foundation that benefits from a well-moisturised face – I can imagine it being a bit stiff on super dry skin.

 Is it any good?
 It's great, but it needs setting powder.